lovell/sharp/docs/api-operation.md

 Rotate the output image by either an explicit angle or auto-orient based on the EXIF `Orientation` tag.

-If an angle is provided, it is converted to a valid 90/180/270deg rotation.
+If an angle is provided, it is converted to a valid positive degree rotation.
 For example, `-450` will produce a 270deg rotation.

+If an angle that is not a multiple of 90 is provided, the color of the background color can be provided with the `background` option.

 If no angle is provided, it is determined from the EXIF data.
 Mirroring is supported and may infer the use of a flip operation.